NuMakesGames/ue5-rewind/README.md

 # Rewind
 This repository contains a C++ prototype project implementing time rewinding mechanics in Unreal Engine 5.
+This project appears is discussed in two of my videos on YouTube:
-Check out [this video](https://www.youtube.com/watch?v=Y0SQuojLbxQ) for an overview of the project.
+- [Rewinding Time in UE5](https://www.youtube.com/watch?v=Y0SQuojLbxQ) goes through an overview of the project
+- [Fix Performance Problems with Unreal Insights!](https://youtu.be/lfjG3z5VVIw) remedies a major performance problem in the initial implementation of snapshot visualization

 ## Running the project
 To load this project in your local editor, you first need to build the project from source.
 Check out my video on [setting up Visual Studio with UE5](https://youtu.be/HQDskHVw1to?si=ZjCnBW8VtGosY5xw) for a tutorial.